 - Gel-based Teethers.
 Like a water-based teether, this teether is filled with a non-toxic gel to make it easier for babies to gnaw on.
-Be careful when giving this teether to a baby who already has teeth, though, as it may get punctured.
+Be careful when giving this teether to a baby with teeth, though, as it may get punctured.

 - Plastic Teethers.
 Although a bit harder, these are fine as teethers too.
 Ensure you choose BPA-free options.

 - Teething Mitts.
-What makes teething mitts unique is that you don’t have to worry about your baby dropping them on the floor.
+Teething mitts are unique because you don’t have to worry about your baby dropping them on the floor.
 Instead, this wearable teether stays in place and is fun for the little ones.

 - Silicone Teethers.
 A great teething option, silicone teethers can be safely stashed in the fridge or freezer.
 Even better, they’re soft and easy to clean.